 Living over 10 years in The Hague, there are more places I frequent on and off over the years.
 When I want tomato soup I go to Eat Company, sometimes I drop by just to buy banana cake for dessert later.
 They used to have the traditional Dutch pea soup, it was so good.
-I miss it in winter time.
+I miss it in the winter time.

 That time you need a quick lunch, Dungelmann kroket is the best.
 Pair it with a smoothie from Smoothie Company or go hardcore and get a frappuccino at Starbucks.
 Rather have something else than beef kroket, something like a vegetarian truffle and mushroom kroket?
 Head over to Het Kroket Loket.